-Mobile Connect, popularly known as Single Number Reach, makes it possible for users to be reached from a single phone number that rings at the same time on their Cisco VoIP Phone and their mobile phone.
-Users can switch active conversations between their Cisco IP phone and their smartphone seamlessly.
-Calls that are not answered can be redirected to a Cisco Unity or Cisco Unity Connection account.
-Users can create their own access lists that determine which calls get extended to different phones.
+Mobile Connect, commonly referred to as Single Number Reach (SNR), makes it possible for users to be called from a single number that rings at the same time on their Cisco VoIP Phone and their mobile phone.
+Users can transfer active calls between their Cisco VoIP phone and their smartphone without disruption.
+Unanswered calls can be transferred to a Cisco Unity or Cisco Unity Connection account.
+Users can create their own access lists that specify which calls are directed to alternate endpoints.

 Cisco Communications Gateways

-Collaboration gateways offered by Cisco and supported by Progent include:
+Communications gateways offered by Cisco and supported by Progent include:

 Expressway Converged Communication Gateway

-Cisco Unified Border Element (CUBE)
+Cisco Unified Border Element

-The Cisco Unified Border Element is an enterprise-class session border controller that connects converged business communications systems to the public switched telephone network.
-Beyond providing session border control, Cisco Unified Border Element (CUBE) provides simple and affordable collaboration outside the enterprise firewall.
-Sample collaboration functions enabled by CUBE include:
+The Cisco Unified Border Element is a collaboration edge session border gateway that interconnects converged business communications systems to the IP public switched telephone network.
+Beyond providing session border control, CUBE provides simple and cost-efficient collaboration beyond the enterprise firewall.
+Important collaboration functions supported by CUBE include:

-- Voice/Video recording
+- Voice and Video recording

-- SIP-based Call-center and IVR solutions
+- Enterprise Call-center and IVR solutions

-- Policy-based evaluation of phone calls
+- Policy-led evaluation of phone calls

-- Business-to-business immersive telepresence over SIP
+- B2B teleconferencing over SIP

 Cisco's Legacy UC520, UC540 and UC560 VoIP Phone Systems

-Progent's seasoned VoIP experts can help you to support your legacy UC500 VoIP system or plan and implement an efficient migration to a current VoIP solution such as Cisco's cloud-managed Business Edition 4000.
+Progent's seasoned VoIP consultants can assist you to support your legacy UC500 VoIP system or design and implement an efficient migration to a current IP telephony and voicemail system like Cisco's Business Edition 4000.

-Cisco Unified Communications Manager/CallManager Upgrade Services
+Unified Communications Manager/CallManager Upgrade Services